 Porcelain Veneers in Edmonton

 Porcelain veneers offer a fast and simple way to change your smile.
 If you are uncomfortable with your smile because your teeth are uneven, oddly shaped, chipped or crooked, veneers provide a natural-looking option.
-Porcelain veneers are thin porcelain sheets which are used on the front teeth only to change the colour and/or shape of your teeth.
+Porcelain veneers are thin porcelain sheets which are used on the front teeth only to change the color and/or shape of your teeth.
 They are long lasting and resistant to stains, ensuring that your smile will stay beautiful and radiant for years to come.

 Are you unhappy with your smile?
-If you have chipped, discoloured, or uneven teeth, our team wants to help you find a solution.
+If you have chipped, discolored, or uneven teeth, our team wants to help you find a solution.
 The general Dentists at Northgate offer veneers to Edmonton patients who seek whiter, brighter, or straighter teeth.

 What Are Veneers?

 Veneers are thin porcelain shells fitted to the front of your teeth.
-They are created specifically to match your tooth colour.
+They are created specifically to match your tooth color.
 Veneers offer two advantages: protection and aesthetic improvement.
 Not only do veneers protect a tooth’s surface from potential damage, they help improve the overall look and function of any smile.